SCS Dean's Professor, School of Computer Science

 412.204.6268

-Before going on leave, Cassell was Associate Dean of Technology Strategy and Impact in the School of Computer Science, a founding co-director of the Simon Initiative on Technology-Enhanced Learning, and founding co-director, with Professor Tom Mitchell, of the Yahoo (Oath/Verizon) InMind Project on the Future of Personal Assistants.
+Before taking the position at Inria, Cassell was Associate Dean of Technology Strategy and Impact in the School of Computer Science, a founding co-director of the Simon Initiative on Technology-Enhanced Learning, and founding co-director, with Professor Tom Mitchell, of the Yahoo (Oath/Verizon) InMind Project on the Future of Personal Assistants.
 She is Director Emerita of the Human-Computer Interaction Institute, also in the School of Computer Science at CMU.
 Her complete CV can be found at the top of the papers section of this website.

 Prior to her arrival at CMU, Cassell was the founding director of both the Center for Technology and Social Behavior, and the Technology and Social Behavior joint Ph.D. in Communication and Computer Science at Northwestern University.
 Cassell previously held a tenured professor appointment at the MIT Media Lab where she directed the Gesture and Narrative Language Research Group.